His Holiness Dudjom Rinpoche (1904-1986):

 Lama Dechen Yeshe Wangmo (1949- )

-Lama Yeshe Dechen Wangmo became a lineage holder of The Dakini Heart Essence (mkha 'gro thug thig), a treasure teaching of His Holiness Dudjom Rinpoche, when Repkong Lama Tharchin Tsedrup Rinpoche enthroned her in 1992.
+Lama Yeshe Dechen Wangmo became a lineage holder of The Dakini Heart Essence (mkha 'gro thug thig), a treasure (terma) of His Holiness Dudjom Rinpoche, when Repkong Lama Tharchin Tsedrup Rinpoche enthroned her in 1992.

-Based on forty years of vajrayana study and practice in Canada and the United States, her knowledge is informed by personal retreats, her competence in literary Tibetan, and personal guidance received from the 16th Karmapa, Kalu Rinpoche, His Holiness Dudjom Rinpoche, Dungse Thinley Norbu Rinpoche and Lama Tsedrup Tharchin Rinpoche.
+Based on forty years of vajrayana study and practice in Canada and the United States, her knowledge is strengthened by personal retreats, competence in literary Tibetan, and personal guidance received from the 16th Karmapa, Kalu Rinpoche, His Holiness Dudjom Rinpoche, Dungse Thinley Norbu Rinpoche and Lama Tsedrup Tharchin Rinpoche.

-As a teacher and sangha leader, Lama places a high value on authenticity, accountability, and connectedness.
+As a Dharma teacher and sangha leader, Lama emphasizes knowledge, authenticity, and connectedness.

-In 2002, she established Jnanasukha Foundation, a not-for-profit organization, as a venue for the teachings of Yeshe Tsogyal and the female buddhas.
-The Foundation has sprouted several initiatives including support for Tsogyal Latso, the birthplace of Yeshe Tsogyal in Tibet and several programs for scholarships, grants and humanitarian aid. www.jnanasukha.org
+In 2002, she established Jnanasukha Foundation, a not-for-profit organization, as a venue for the teachings and example of Yeshe Tsogyal and the female buddhas.
+The Foundation sprouted several significant initiatives such as annual support for Tsogyal Latso, the birthplace of Yeshe Tsogyal in Tibet and programs for scholarships, grants and humanitarian aid.

-Since 2009, she has traveled to Central Tibet every year, leading pilgrimages and deepening her connection with her spiritual roots.
+Since 2009, Lama has traveled to Tibet every year, leading pilgrimages and deepening her learning and connection to her spiritual home.

-Lama's early activities included textile arts, stone sculpture and a career in sociology and body-based psychotherapy.
+Lama's early activities included textile arts, stone sculpture and careers in sociology and body-based psychotherapy.
 Born in Montreal, Canada, in 1949, she has lived on the Big Island of Hawai'i since 1986 at the request of Kalu Rinpoche.